justinhuie/imposter-api/README.md

 # Imposter Multiplayer Game API

-A backend API powering a party game.

-This API handles game creation, role assignment, reveals, game expiration, and category-based word selection.
+This API exists because the mobile app needed a simple way to coordinate games without relying on local state alone.
+It handles game setup, role assignment, and reveals, but intentionally stays lightweight since most games are short-lived and played in person.

+There’s no database — everything lives in memory and resets when the server restarts.

 ---

 ## Features

-- Create multiplayer games with configurable players and imposters
-- Secure role reveals per player
-- Category-based word selection with optional custom categories
-- Automatic game expiration with periodic cleanup
-- Restart game with identical settings
+- Creating a game with players, imposters, and a category
-- In-memory state optimized for short-lived sessions
-- Mobile-friendly REST API for Expo / React Native clients
+- Assigns roles and reveals them one at a time
+- Choosing a word from a category
+- Expiring games automatically so memory does not pile up

 ---